ethan-thompson/comp4102-project/README.md

     - At the end of the week, test and review code as well as ensure proper documentation is being kept.

     Week 4 (February 28th):
-    - Complete dice object detection and speciificatino for accepted dice.
+    - Complete dice object detection and specification for accepted dice.
     - At the end of the week, test and review code as well as ensure proper documentation is being kept.

     Week 5 (March 7th):